indigoUan/ScarletEnginePublic/README.md

 # Compilation - Compiling the source code

 After downloading as .zip or cloning this repository, you might want to compile the project.
 As of version 0.0.0.1 of the engine, only Windows and Linux are compatible.
-Check the [log](https://github.com/indigoUan/ScarletEngineData/blob/main/compilation-requirements-log.md) for past versions.
+Check the [log](https://github.com/indigoUan/ScarletEngineData/blob/main/compilation-requirements-log.md) for past engine versions.

 ## Step one - installing Haxe, HaxeFlixel, and OpenFl:
 ### Haxe: